berrak/virtualbox/README.md

     # /etc/init.d/puppetmaster start

 This created the */etc/puppet/ssl* sub directory.
-What just happened is logged and can be viewed with:
+What just happened was logged and can be viewed with:

     # tail /var/log/daemon.log